leorong/legislative-news-aggregator/README.md

 ## News Aggregation
 ### Approach to Aggregating News Articles
+- **Multiple Sources**:
-- **Multiple Sources**: Utilize APIs like [NewsAPI](https://newsapi.org/) to fetch articles from diverse sources.
-Multiple API integrations can ensure broader coverage.
+  - Utilize other APIs like [NewsAPI](https://newsapi.org/) to fetch articles from diverse sources.
+Modify /aggregate endpoint function to fetch from other API endpoint (add endpoint urlo as parameter to the /aggregate API - supported already).
+  - Add UI with a dropdown (with supported news API) to aggregate news from other channels.
 - **Deduplication**:
   - Articles are stored in a database with a unique constraint on the `url` column to prevent duplicate entries.
+  - If `url` is determined to not be 100% unique, we can use a combination of author, title, and publish_date to determine article duplication.
-  - Before insertion, the system checks if the `url` already exists in the database.
+  - Before insertion, the system checks for the uniqueness of a new article (currently using `url` to determine).
 - **Storage**:
   - Articles are stored in a PostgreSQL table (`legislative_news`) with fields such as `title`, `description`, `published_date`, `state`, `topic`, and more.
   - Use timestamps to track when articles were created and ensure fresh data is always available.
 - **Fresh Data**:
   - Fetch articles periodically using cron jobs or background workers to keep the data updated.
+  - More News API sources can be added to run backround aggregation jobs.
   - Use query parameters like `from` and `to` to fetch articles published within a specific time range.

 ---